NO×JAWANDO

 Eight years on the Council.
 Eight years too many.

 Will Jawando voted against the county's most significant housing expansion in years.
 He co-sponsored a rent control law that has produced a 97% collapse in multifamily housing permits.
-He has championed five separate tax increase proposals since 2020.
+He has championed, co-sponsored, or voted for six separate tax increase proposals since 2020.
 And under his chairmanship of the Education & Culture Committee, Montgomery County Public Schools have faced one governance scandal after another.
 The facts — sourced, dated, and linked — are below.

 Anti-Housing Anti-Growth Weak School Oversight